 Image: Keto Flaxseed Porridge

-But, what makes flaxseed so great?
+But what makes flaxseed so great?

 In terms of keto macronutrients, flaxseed beats chia seeds for net grams of carbs.

-Busy mornings call for quick, easy meals.
-While classic oats don’t require anything more than adding water and warming up on the stove or microwave, other low carb alternatives may not be as simple.
+Busy mornings call for quick and easy meals.
+While classic oats don’t require anything more than adding water and warming it up on the stove or in the microwave, other low-carb oatmeal alternatives may not be as simple.

 Besides this quick prep, what other benefits do hemp heart seeds provide?

-A one ounce serving of hemp seeds contains about 161 total calories, one gram of net carbs, two grams of fiber, nine grams of protein and 12 grams of fat[*].
+A one-ounce serving of hemp seeds contains about 161 total calories, one gram of net carbs, 2 grams of fiber, 9 grams of protein, and 12 grams of fat[*].

 Image: Quick Keto Oatmeal

-You can even save some leftovers to sprinkle on top of your favorite low carb desserts.
+You can even save some leftovers to sprinkle on top of your favorite low-carb desserts.